Tory Senator Says Feds' Pot Branding Looks A Lot Like Hockey Canada Logos

 OTTAWA — A Conservative senator thinks it's a problem that Health Canada's proposed logo for its plain marijuana packaging looks similar to two used by Hockey Canada.

 Denise Batters made the comparison during a meeting of the Senate's legal and constitutional affairs committee to discuss Bill C-45, the government's legislation to legalize cannabis.

 On Monday, Health Canada revealed a mock-up of what cannabis packaging is expected to look like.

 She raised a printout of the proposed logo for tetrahydrocannabinol, the active ingredient in cannabis commonly known as THC.

 "When I saw that symbol, I immediately thought 'That really looks like the Team Canada hockey logo.'
 So I Googled it," Batters said.
-She held up two Team Canada hockey logos and pointed to the "Canada" placement on one.
+She held up two Team Canada hockey logos and pointed to the placement of the word "Canada" on one.

 Watch Batters explain the potential problem:

 "I guess you could have just put instead of 'Canada' here, 'Cannabis.'"
-The Saskatchewan senator remarked how both logos with white leaves on red backgrounds, look "very very similar."
+The Saskatchewan senator said the logos, both with white leaves on red backgrounds, look "very very similar."

 She pressed Eric Costen, director general of the health department's cannabis legalization and regulation branch, to explain how the department's proposed THC logo won't be appealing to young people.